thacherT1D/webdevstuff/Datastores/PostgreSQL_Joins.desc.md

 ```

 > `createdb` is a command line utility that was installed when you ran `brew install postgresql` and it simply creates a new postgres database.
 It's the same as going into `psql` and typing `create database resume_builder`.
 If you need to drop that database and start over again, you can do that with `dropdb resume_builder`.

+# Objectives

+1. Explain what join statements are in the context of SQL.
+1. Learn to alias your tables in SQL statements.
+1. Learn to make inner, outer, right, left, and cross join statements.
+1. Build multi-line SQL statements.
+1. Be able to chain multiple SQL statements together.

+## What JOINs are and why they are useful

+A SQL join statement combines records from two or more tables in a relational database.
+It creates a set that can be saved as a table or used as it is.

+A JOIN is a means for combining fields from two tables (or more) by using values common to each.
+There are five types of JOINs:

+- `INNER JOIN`
+- `LEFT OUTER JOIN`
+- `RIGHT OUTER JOIN`
+- `FULL OUTER JOIN`
+- and `CROSS JOIN`

+This is useful any time you will want to access, and possibly store, data from multiple tables.
+You will use joins A LOT.
+You will do this because often it is meaningful to store different kinds of data in different tables and then later you will want to see and/or store pieces of that data together.

 ## Learn the data model